 I. Bisio, M. Marchese, G. Portomauro, "Multi Attribute Sink Selection Techniques in Satellite Sensor Networks: Study and Performance Evaluation"

-In the last years various applications emerged, in which networks operate under conditions in which the assumptions of “universal connectivity” and “global information” do not hold (e.g. sensor networks, pocket switched networks, vehicular ad-hoc networks and interplanetary networks).
+Classical networks, such as the Internet, are based on assumptions of “universal connectivity” and “global information”.
+However, there are different kind of networks in which these assumptions do not hold, e.g. sensor networks, pocket switched networks, vehicular ad-hoc networks and interplanetary networks.
 A common denomination of these networks is Intermittently Connected Networks.
 As in such contexts the networks may be disconnected most of the time or it may even happen that there is never an end-to-end path available between source and a destination, classical routing and congestion control algorithms fail.
 Delay Tolerant Networking paradigm has been proposed to cope with the challenges and issues of ICNs.
 Inside this framework, different research topics are studied:

 Nanosatellite Networks for Rural Access

-- M. Cello, M. Marchese, F. Patrone, "Hot Spot Selection in Rural Access Nanosatellite Network", Ninth ACM MobiCom Workshop on Challenged Networks 2014, CHANTS 2014, Maui, Hawaii, USA.
+- M. Cello, M. Marchese, F. Patrone, "Hot Spot Selection in Rural Access Nanosatellite Network, 9th ACM MobiCom Workshop on Challenged Networks 2014, CHANTS 2014, Maui, Hawaii, USA.